flows-network/github-fork-notifier/README.md

     let table_name: &str = "fork"; // This the table name in the above base.
 If you're using the template that we provide, then don't need to change this.
 ````

 3. Slack: Replace `secondstate` and `github-status` with your own Slack workaspace and channel.
-This is where you get the new for message.
+This is where you get the new fork message.

 ```
 let text = format!("{} forked your {}\n{}", name, html_url, time);